 Courses of Other Universities (Letters of Permission and Transfer Credit)

 Degree students with a cumulative grade point average of at least 1.50 may take a maximum of 5.0 full-course equivalents elsewhere for transfer credit.
 Students admitted with transfer credit may be limited in the number of courses that they may transfer after admission and should consult the chart available on the web at www.artsci.utoronto.ca/current/tc/postadmission/eligibility.
 Prior to taking courses at another Canadian or U.S. university, students are advised to request a Letter of Permission to confirm acceptability of those courses for transfer credit.
 For other universities, students may submit a request for transfer credit after completing courses elsewhere.
 Permission obtained from an instructor or from a department for program purposes, however, does not obligate the Faculty to grant transfer credit.
-There is a $25.00 non-refundable charge for each request.
+There is a $40.00 (effective May 1, 2015) non-refundable fee for each Letter of Permission and associated Addendum request and a $25.00 non-refundable fee for each Transfer Credit request.
 Assessments of transfer credit may take several weeks to process depending on the time of year and the nature of the request.
 Applicants are responsible for submitting requests well in advance of any deadlines they must meet and for obtaining the appropriate counselling concerning the Letter of Permission and/or Transfer Credit process.